Cabra Castle: Earlier castle

+20th century and hotel conversion

 Major Mervyn Pratt owned Cabra Castle and the Cabra Estate from 1927 until his death in December 1950.
 The Major, however, mainly lived at Enniscoe, another country estate that the Pratt family had owned since the 1860s near Crossmolina in County Mayo.
 He was succeeded by his nephew, Tan Sri Dr. Mervyn Sheppard, a long-serving civil servant with the British Colonial Service in Malaya, who was the last member of the Pratt dynasty to own Cabra Castle.
 Due to the mounting costs of running the castle and running what remained of the Cabra Estate, he sold the country house to a local Catholic family, the Brennans, in 1964.
 The Brennan family turned the castle into a hotel, which it remained up until they sold it in 1986 to a Mr. Mansour, a senior politician and businessman from the Emirate of Abu Dhabi in the U.A.E.
 Mansour closed the hotel with the intention of turning Cabra Castle back into a private country house once more.
-However, he never actually got round to restoring the castle as a private residence or restoring it to its former glory.
+However, he never actually got round to restoring the castle as a private residence or to restoring it.

 In 1991, Mansour sold Cabra Castle to the Corscadden family, who run a number of hotels.
-They restored the castle and turned it into a luxury four-star hotel, reopening it as such in the early 1990s.
-It continues to be owned by the Corscadden family, and the castle remains a luxury hotel.
-The castle is very close to County Cavan's border with both County Monaghan and, in particular, County Meath.
-About a hundred acres of land now makes up the surrounding demesne (or park) of Cabra Castle.
+They restored the castle and turned it into a four-star hotel, reopening it as such in the early 1990s.
+It continues to be owned by the Corscadden family, and the castle remains a hotel.
+The castle is close to County Cavan's borders with County Monaghan and County Meath.
+About 100 acres of land now makes up the surrounding demesne of Cabra Castle.